Varicocele – Symptoms, Causes, Home Remedies

 Laying flat on your back can ease the pressure on the veins in your legs and scrotum.
 This may bring temporary relief from symptoms of pain and discomfort.
 If possible, try to keep your legs slightly raised when you lay.

-A fiber-rich diet will ensure that your food is digested smoothly and that you do not need to strain when passing stools.
+A fibre-rich diet will ensure that your food is digested smoothly and that you do not need to strain when passing stools.
 If you strain too much during bowel movements, you end up adding to the pressure in your scrotum region.
-Any healthy food that supports smoother movements should be added to your diet, such as leafy greens, fruits, and whole grains.
+Any healthy food that supports smoother movements should be added to your diet, such as leafy greens, fruits, and whole grains6.

-Antioxidants are vital for dealing with free radicals and damage to your cells due to oxidative stress.
-An antioxidant-rich diet may lead to better overall health which is what you will need when you have varicocele.
+Antioxidants are important for fighting free radicals and dealing with damage to your cells caused by oxidative stress.
+Consuming vitamins with antioxidant properties -in diet or as supplements may lead to better overall health which can be helpful when you have a varicocele as well.
+However, always consult a doctor before taking supplements7.

 Oily, fatty, sugary foods and beverages can interfere with smooth digestion and cause constipation.
-These items may also increase your blood pressure, which could make your varicocele worse.
+These items may also increase your blood pressure, which could make your varicocele worse6.

 Kegel exercises involve the pelvic floor muscles, where you contract and relax these muscles regularly.
 Kegel exercises have benefits for incontinence and other issues and may support better blood flow in the scrotum.